dai-shi/react-tracked/website/docs/api.md

 ### useTrackedState

 The `useTrackedState` hook returned by createContainer is for `state` from `useValue`;
-This is wrapped by Proxy as same as `useTracked`.
+This is wrapped by Proxies as same as `useTracked`.
 Use this hook if you don't need `update`.
 This hook is compatible with [reactive-react-redux](https://github.com/dai-shi/reactive-react-redux).